Project-Level C-to-Rust Translation via Pointer Knowledge Graphs: Introduction

 In C, pointers are highly flexible: at the \textit{definition site}, a declaration specifies only the type without constraining later operations, while at the \textit{usage site}, programmers can freely read, write, modify, or free them, with semantics dictated by runtime behavior and programmer conventions.
 However, in Rust, pointer usage is tightly constrained: at the \textit{definition site}, ownership, mutability, and lifetime are explicitly specified (\eg{} \texttt{\&T} for an immutable borrow, \texttt{\&mut T} for a mutable borrow), and at the \textit{usage site}, all operations must strictly adhere to these declarations, with the borrow checker enforcing consistency and preventing violations such as modifying an immutable pointer.

-Such an essential difference in pointer usage between C and Rust make bottom-up, unit-by-unit translation particularly prone to definition–use conflicts.
+This difference makes bottom-up, unit-by-unit translation particularly prone to definition–use conflicts.
 As a single translation unit cannot reserve the usage information from higher-level call sites or across files, LLMs often misclassify pointers (\eg{} \&mut instead of an immutable borrow or Box instead of a reference) during translation.
 These misclassifications would cause compilation errors, such as borrow conflicts.
 For example, Fig.~\ref{fig:motivate} shows the \texttt{quadtree\_insert} function from Quadtree~\cite{quadtree} project translated by ChatGPT-4o~\cite{chatgpt}, producing the error ``\textit{cannot borrow \texttt{*tree} as mutable more than once at a time}''.
 Here, \texttt{tree} is defined as a mutable borrow (\&mut) but is borrowed mutably twice at the usage site, violating the borrowing rules in Rust.